kyma-project/kyma/docs/getting-started/04-expose-microservice.md

 ### Call and test the microservice

-> **CAUTION:** If you have a Minikube cluster, you must first add the IP address of exposed Service to the `hosts` file on your machine:
+> **CAUTION:** If you have a Minikube cluster, you must first add the IP address of the exposed k8s Service to the `hosts` file on your machine:
 >
 >  ```bash
 >  echo "$(minikube ip) orders-service.kyma.local" | sudo tee -a /etc/hosts